Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wV3t17BdtMo.md

 ### Transcript

-> uh is j6 no no we're still working on it yeah huge huge shout out to everyone
+> is j6 no no we're still working on it yeah huge huge shout out to everyone